N-R-K/search-and-play/README.md

 Run `s --help` or `p --help` to see usage.

 ## Dependencies
-Curl, Awk, Head, Printf.
+* Curl

+All other utilities used are defined by POSIX and should be available on all unix-like systems.

 ### Optional
-Mpv (+youtube-dl) - For streaming the video.
+* Mpv (+youtube-dl) - For streaming the video.

-Xclip - For playing from clipboard.
+You can change the `$PLAYER` variable inside the script to whatever else you want.

 ## F.A.Q
 **Q: Why is the script not outputting any results?**